SuhwanChung/suhwanchung.github.io/index.md

 - **E-sports x AI:**
    ![Esports Prediction](./image/datameka-esports.png)
    *Counter Strike* is one of the most popular FPS game in Asia.
-This competition is to propose ideas about player behavior, team dynamics and winning strategies and help improve the user experience using range of algorithms from rule-based to deep learning.
+This competition is to propose ideas about player behavior, team dynamics and winning strategies and help improve the user experience using range of algorithms from rule-based to deep learning

    ![Win/Loss Probability](./image/datameka-esports-gif.gif)